shasye1/shasye1.github.io/resume.md

   * [Black Friday Competition](https://www.shahbazsyed.com/Black_Friday): Data Analysis of black friday sales and customer data utilizing customer demographics to predict the purchase amount of customers against various product categories.
 * **Visualizations**
   * [Crimes In Chicago](https://www.shahbazsyed.com/crimes): A data visualization of crimes that took place in the City of Chicago from 2017 to 2018.
 There are a number of filters in which you can compare the types of crimes and their relative locations to one another and your favorite spots around the Chicago area.
   * [Potholes In Chicago](https://www.shahbazsyed.com/potholes): A data visualization featuring the recorded potholes reported via the 311 Chicago call center since 2011.
+The filters allow the user to gain an overview on the filing of pothole reports and whether they were completed or not.

 ### Software Projects